wireapp/wire-server/src/understand/federation/introduction.rst

 To enable federation, administrators of a Wire backend can decide to either specifically list the backends that they want to federate with, or to allow federation with all Wire backends reachable from the network.

-Federation is facilitated by a backend component called the *federator*, which acts as the ingress and egress point for federated communication.
+Federation is facilitated by two backend components: the *ingress*, which, as the name suggests, acts as ingress point for federated traffic and the *federator*, which acts as egress point and processes all ingress requests from the *ingress* after the authentication step.

 Non-Goals
 ---------